Solo: A Star Wars Story: Visual effects

 The visual effects were provided by Industrial Light & Magic, Hybride and Blind LTD and Supervised by Nigel Sumner, Julian Foddy, Greg Kegel, Joseph Kasparian, Francois Lambert, Andrew Booth, Rob Bredow and Patrick Tubach with the help of Jellyfish Pictures, Raynault VFX, Lola VFX and Nvizage.
 Bredow described working on the train heist scene as a challenge.
-"I’ve always in my own life referenced the Star Wars films in terms of having the coolest explosions ever, you know, back to Joe Viskocil’s explosions of the Death Star and the way those evolved over time.
-It was like, ‘How am I going to do something that’s different and unique in the Star Wars universe?".
+"I've always in my own life referenced the Star Wars films in terms of having the coolest explosions ever, you know, back to Joe Viskocil's explosions of the Death Star and the way those evolved over time.
+It was like, 'How am I going to do something that's different and unique in the Star Wars universe?".
 He would utilize miniature models and built a 3D model of the mountain in the film and blew it up with a variety of firecrackers within a large fish tank built at Pinewood.
 The team took inspiration from the YouTube channel The Slow Mo Guys, specifically a video of the creators Gavin Free and Daniel Gruchy conducting an experiment that saw them blowing up firecrackers in a fish tank to capture the explosion in slow motion.

 Around 60 different designs of the Millennium Falcon were developed before the final version seen in the film was settled on.
 Taken into consideration by the design team was 1970s culture, examining muscle cars, as well as concept art drafted for the 1977 film.
 Lead designer James Clyne described adding an escape pod to the front of the ship as solving a curiosity he had as a boy as to why the Falcon had that design.
 Rear-projection visual effects, a technique used to combine foreground performances with pre-filmed backgrounds, were used for the Falcon cockpit scenes, an updated version of the technique used in the original trilogy.
 This allowed the actors to have a visual reference for the scene.

 The creation of L3 was a combination of practical and visual effects.
 Actress Phoebe Waller-Bridge was present on set and wore a costume to perform her scenes, with post-production visual effects done to erase Waller-Bridge out of the footage and to add in interior pieces and wires.

+Phil Tippett created the stop motion animation for the holochess scene, which included two characters that didn't make it to the 1977 movie.